Veto TypeScript SDK

 How do I add guardrails to existing TypeScript agents?

 Install veto-sdk, then wrap your tools with protect() or Veto.init().wrap().
-The wrapped tools have identical types and are drop-in compatible with your existing agent code.
+The wrapped tools have identical types and are drop-in compatible.
 No changes to your agent logic required.

 Can I use veto-sdk without an API key?